Medical Center of Excellence (MEDCoE) 9-13 May 2022: Clinical Pharmacy Course – Day 4, 12 MAY 2022, Pharmacist

 Available Credit

 No valid paper/electronic statement of credit will be offered.
-DHA J-7 CEPO is accredited by the American Council for Pharmacy Education (ACPE) to provide continuing education for Pharmacists.
+DHA, J-7, CEPO is accredited by the American Council for Pharmacy Education (ACPE) to provide continuing education for Pharmacists.
 This knowledge based activity will provide a maximum of 6.50 contact hours of pharmacy continuing education credit.
 Participant CE records will be electronically communicated to CPE Monitor.
-There is no cost to participate in this activity. - 6.50 Certificate of Attendance
+There is no cost to participate in this activity. - 6.50 Attendance